arthurhenrique/cookiecutter-fastapi/README.md

 # cookiecutter-fastapi

-Create a FastAPI-based project with a ML model backend. :rocket:
+Create a FastAPI-based project with a ML model backend, with Poetry/Poe toolchain. :rocket:

 Forked from [gh:arthurhenrique/cookiecutter-fastapi](https://github.com/arthurhenrique/cookiecutter-fastapi)